Dany Jean: Club career

 Orphaned at a young age, Jean is a youth product of the Haitian clubs Aigle Noir and Arcahaie, Jean moved to France signing a contract with Strasbourg on 21 July 2021.
-He began his senior career with their reserves, and made his first appearance on the senior bench in a Ligue 1 match against FC Nantes on 5 February 2022.
+He began his senior career with their reserves, and made his first appearance on the senior bench in a Ligue 1 match against Nantes on 5 February 2022.
+He made his Ligue 1 debut for Strasbourg on 6 August 2022 against Monaco.

+On 28 June 2023, Jean joined Avranches on a season-long loan.

+On 7 August 2024, Jean joined Ligue 2 club Rodez on a season-lonh loan.

+On 31 January 2025, Jean signed a two-and-a-half-year contract with Torreense in Portugal.

 International career

 Jean is a former youth international for Haiti, having represented the Haiti U17 at the 2019 FIFA U-17 World Cup.
 He debuted with the senior Haiti national team in a friendly 2–1 loss to Guatemala on 27 March 2022.